The Care and Feeding of the AR/M16 Platform Rifles

 Pivot pin removal tool

 While removing the standard handguards can be done (with great effort) by hand, it generally requires 2 people with the physique of the Incredible Hulk to depress the "delta ring" enough to remove the handguards..
 There are commercial tools that you can get that make it easy, but they run about $25.
 Some years ago instructions were posted on the web on how to make a handguard removal tool for just a couple of dollars and minimal effort using 1/4" steel rod and a MAPP or propane torch..
-The instructions are difficult to locate these days so I contacted the author, Doug Paul, and have received permission to make his instructions available on my site.
+The instructions seem to be difficult to locate these days so I contacted the author, Doug Paul, and have received permission to make his instructions available on my site.
 Click here to download a 560k MS Word version of the instructions.

 CLEANING & LUBRICATING SUPPLIES